mintproject/MINT_USERGUIDE/QuickStart.md

 ## Frequently Asked Questions (FAQs)

-''Q'': Does a user need to create workflows to analyze data in MINT?
-''A'': No. MINT creates workflows as the user goes through tasks and activities.
+'''Q1''': Does a user need to create workflows to analyze data in MINT?
+No. MINT creates workflows as the user goes through tasks and activities.

-''Q'': Does a user need to create standard names in MINT?
-''A'': No. MINT shows standard names as they are used in datasets and models, but users do not need to create them.
+'''Q2''': Does a user need to create standard names in MINT?
+No. MINT shows standard names as they are used in datasets and models, but users do not need to create them.

 ## Glossary